First Degree Stalking: NY Penal Law 120.60

 While Stalking in the First Degree, New York Penal Law 120.60, is no doubt the worst of all New York’s Stalking crimes, have no misgivings.
 Any allegation, arrest or conviction for any Stalking offense found in the New York Penal Law is horrific.
 Period.
-Even without a finding of guilt against you, a judge will entertain a bail application by the Assistant District Attorney prosecuting your case and issue an order of protection or restraining order in favor of the complainant whether or not her or she is a family member or a celebrity.
+Even without a finding of guilt against you, a judge will entertain a bail application by the Assistant District Attorney prosecuting your case and issue an Order of Protection or Restraining Order in favor of the complainant whether or not he or she is a family member or a celebrity.
 Magnifying matters, if the crime you face at your arraignment or in the Grand Jury is First Degree Stalking, not only will you face the same collateral issues associated with other Stalking laws, but if convicted your criminal record will be for a statutorily identified “violent crime.”
 In fact, PL 120.60 is a class “D” violent felony with a presumptive determinate sentence of two years to seven years in a New York State prison.
-Let this be your warning not to underestimate the magnitude of a Stalking arrest and the importance of retaining the best criminal defense attorney to defend your rights inside the courtroom and your life outside its four walls.

 - New York Stalking Crimes Information Page